Konstantin Bogomolov: Political views

-Rape of Europa 2.0
+The Abduction of Europa 2.0

-In February 2021, he published the Rape of Europe 2.0 manifesto in Novaya Gazeta, in which he criticized the New Ethics, and stated that Europe was in a deep ethical crisis, urging Russia to stop focusing on European values.
+In February 2021, he published The Abduction of Europa 2.0 manifesto in Novaya Gazeta, in which he criticized the New Ethics, and stated that Europe was in a deep ethical crisis, urging Russia to stop focusing on European values.
 The author's text says that Europe is turning into a new ethical Reich, the standards of which are developed under the influence of queer activists, fem-fanatics and ecopsychopaths.
 Bogomolov urged the construction of a new right-wing ideology outside of radical orthodoxy, but strictly and irreconcilably defending the values of a complex world based on a complex person.

 The manifesto polarized the Russian public.

 Personal life

 Bogomolov's first wife was the actress Darya Moroz.
 The couple divorced in 2018.
 They have a daughter named Anna.
 His second wife is the journalist Ksenia Sobchak.

 Bogomolov is the stepfather of Sobchak's only child, Platon, (born 2016).